patpatwithhat/victics-catwalk/README.md

 cd victics-catwalk
 ```
 3. Add .env file with your api key from the [The Cat API](https://thecatapi.com/)

-4a.
-Install the necessary packages and run:
+4. Install the necessary packages and run:
 ```
 npm init
 node app.js
 ```

-4b.
-Run with Docker:
+5. Or run with Docker:
 ```
 docker build -t victics_catwalk .
-docker run -d -p 8080:3000 cat-slideshow
+docker run -d -p 8080:3000 victics_catwalk
 ```